VuePress EcosystemVuePress Ecosystem

 • Default: false

-• Details: Whether enable notation error level.
+• Details: Whether to enable notation error level.

 • Example: